extail/extail/about.markdown

 title: About
 permalink: /about/
 ---
+### Exploring the AI Landscape
-**Exploring the AI Landscape** is a blog engaging with diverse topics in artificial intelligence, from basic research to product trends and deployment.
+is a blog engaging with diverse topics in artificial intelligence, from basic research to emerging products to considerations for deployment.

+### About the Authors

+**Brandon Yang**[]

+**Maithra Raghu**[https://maithraraghu.com/] Maithra Raghu is a PhD Candidate at Cornell University and a Research Scientist at Google Brain.
+Her research interests center on enabling insight driven machine learning design and facilitating human expert collaborations, particularly in the context of medical and healthcare applications.

-**By Brandon Yang and Maithra Raghu.** We first met as researchers at Google Brain in Mountain View.
-We started _Exploring the AI Landscape_ as a joint project to craft a broad perspective on the field of AI and identify interconnected trends and challenges.
-(And build our friendship!)
-Topics we aim to write about include fundamental research papers, machine learning systems, AI in healthcare, human interaction with AI systems, and recent market trends.
+**About this Blog** We first met as researchers at Google Brain in Mountain View.
+We started _Exploring the AI Landscape_ as a joint project to survey field of AI from different perspectives and identify overarching challenges and opportunities.

 **Thank you for reading!**